vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/qt_properties.rst

 Support for Qt Properties
 =========================

-PyQt does not support the setting and getting of Qt properties as if they were normal instance attributes.
+PyQt4 does not support the setting and getting of Qt properties as if they were normal instance attributes.
 This is because the name of a property often conflicts with the name of the property's getter method.

-However, PyQt does support the initial setting of properties using keyword arguments passed when an instance is created.
+However, PyQt4 does support the initial setting of properties using keyword arguments passed when an instance is created.
 For example::

     act = QtGui.QAction("&Save", self, shortcut=QtGui.QKeySequence.Save,